Frequently Asked Questions

 4.4 Can witnesses be compelled to attend and give evidence?

 Yes.
-Section 21 of the Inquiries Act 2005 enables the chairman to require any person to attend to give evidence, or for the purpose of producing relevant documents or other evidence.
-It also enables the chairman to require the provision of written statements of evidence and of relevant documents or other evidence.
-In terms of section 35 of the Act failure, without reasonable cause, to comply with such a request is an offence.
+Section 21 of the Inquiries Act 2005 enables the Chairman to require any person to attend to give evidence, or for the purpose of producing relevant documents or other evidence.
+It also enables the Chairman to require the provision of written statements of evidence and of relevant documents or other evidence.
+In terms of section 35 of the Act failure, without reasonable excuse, to comply with such a request is an offence.

 These provisions are subject to section 22, which provides that a person may not be required to give, produce or provide any evidence or document to the Inquiry if such a requirement could not be made by a court in civil proceedings.